 You don’t have to throw out that shoe organizer though!
 Check out how I re-purposed one in my greenhouse.
 It’s perfect for storing small garden tools, twine, plant stakes, plant markers, gloves, and more.

 In my opinion, you’d be better to find another free or inexpensive solution to grow your edibles.
 I discovered these fantastic containers at my Fred Meyer last week and currently have pumpkins, zinnias, nasturtium and cilantro germinating away in them.
 They are made from recycled materials and can be used over and again.
-The smallest ones were just $0.50 each, and running through this week are 25% off.
-That’s just $0.38 per container.
+The smallest ones were just $0.50 each.

 I truly get that some of these gardening ideas we’re seeing are experiments and perhaps even, art, but please give a little pause (particularly if you’re a brand new gardener!) to try erecting a huge hanging vertical garden of lettuce off the vaulted ceiling in your living room or growing 40 tomato plants upside down on your deck when you’ve never grown a single tomato plant before.